-Touring professionals are the golf pros seen on television, traveling internationally to compete in major golf tournaments.
+Touring professionals are the professional golfers seen on television, traveling internationally to compete in major golf tournaments.
 They compete for money and earn additional income from their sponsors.
 Often touring professionals become famous and can be seen in magazine and television commercials, supporting their sponsors.
 Only the very best and most talented golfers make it to this level after years of dedicating their lives to the sport of golf.

 Club professionals are the golf pros who run golf courses.
 Whether they be country clubs, driving ranges, public courses or resorts, the golf pro is responsible for everything from daily management to course maintenance and giving advice to other golfers on what equipment to use.
 Club professionals are also responsible for many other managerial duties including accounting, staff supervision, advertising, press releases, keeping track of inventory and scheduling maintenance.
 In addition, these golf pros are businessmen who are the public face of their establishment.
 Especially in the case of resort owners, club professionals often host charity events and golf tournaments to raise funds for their communities.